nmarsollier/go_router_design/README_en.md

 	}
 	return nil
 }
 ```

-In the previous same, the same middleware that prefill the data AuthValidator, is the one that will look int to the context to get the related data.
+In the previous same, the same middleware that preload the data LoadCurrentUser, is the one that will look int to the context to get the related data.

+When we need to get the current user we call CurrentUserProfile.

 ## Source